-Q: I need information on adequate yearly progress.
+Q: I need information on adequate yearly progress (AYP).
 My child’s teacher is giving my son good grades, but I am not seeing the progress.
 I don’t think he’s making AYP.
 What can I do?

 “The IEP team’s determination of how each child’s disability affects the child’s involvement and progress in the general curriculum is a primary consideration in the development of the child’s IEP.
 In assessing children with disabilities, school districts may use a variety of assessment techniques to determine the extent to which these children can be involved and progress in the general curriculum, such as criterion-referenced tests, standard achievement tests, diagnostic tests, other tests, or any combination of the above.”

-and ask more questions based upon your son’s specific goals.
-There are things that can be done in the area of data collection from classroom papers to determine if a child has actually made progress or not.
+There are things that can be done in the area of data collection from classroom papers to determine if your child has actually made AYP or not.
 You can survey spontaneous work done at the beginning of the year as compared to work done by your child at this point in the school year, then determine if the work is better or not.

 Hope this helps!
 It is a tough position to be in… I’ve been there!